-Militaries adopting blocking detachments are essentially gambling that they can generate a credible deterrent to desertion and defection without inflicting sufficient casualties to sabotage the entire war effort.
-The exact location of this tradeoff is an empirical question, one that depends on the detachment's size, its lethality, the extent of its bureaucratic apparatus, and the salience of the underlying grievances leading soldiers to challenge authority.
-That said, the tradeoff between cohesion and casualties is a basic feature of blocking detachments, one that all militaries employing such units will inevitably face on the battlefield.
+Militaries adopting blocking detachments are essentially gambling that they can generate a credible deterrent to desertion and defection without inflicting enough casualties to sabotage the entire war effort.
+The exact location of this trade-off is an empirical question, one that depends on the detachment's size, its lethality, the extent of its bureaucratic apparatus, and the salience of the underlying grievances leading soldiers to challenge authority.
+That said, the trade-off between cohesion and casualties is a basic feature of blocking detachments, one that all militaries employing such units will inevitably face on the battle-field.

-2.2 Control versus Flexibility
+Control versus Flexibility

 Blocking detachments can improve command and control (C2) in two ways.
 Tighter control can be exercised over officers if these units have the authority to punish them for failure.
-In turn, officers can use the presence of these units to threaten their soldiers with punishment, reinforcing their own codentrol over the rank-and-file.
+In turn, officers can use the presence of these units to threaten their soldiers with punishment, reinforcing their own control over the rank and file.
 Together, these pressures on soldiers and their commanders can improve battlefield C2, particularly when battlefield losses are piling up and when senior military commanders suspect disloyalty among their officers or soldiers.
-The result is a more unified effort within and across units while also increasing the odds that orders will be carried out, improving battlefield performance somewhat when compared to a baseline of total C2 breakdown.
+The result is a more unified effort within and across units, while also increasing the odds that orders will be carried out, improving battlefield performance somewhat when compared to a baseline of total C2 breakdown.
 Improved C2 also reduces the likelihood of a successful officer-led challenge, adding another layer of battlefield coup-proofing.

 By extension, blocking units can also be deployed to enforce control over unreliable proxy forces.
 During the ongoing war in Ukraine, Russian forces have been accompanied by the Ministry of Interior's Dzerzhinskiy Division to serve as barrier troops behind Russian and rebel (proxy) lines.
 Reports place the Dzerzhinskiy Division near Debaltseve (in northern rebel controlled territory) and Mariupol, for example.
-Eyewitnesses have recorded at least five instances of punitive action taken against Russian soldiers by this Division; rebels, too, have been sanctioned.8
+Eyewitnesses have recorded at least five instances of punitive action taken against Russian soldiers by this Division; rebels, too, have been sanctioned.32 bureaucracies, rear prison camps, and extensive surveillance efforts that demanded tens of thousands of soldiers.